tesserae/apitess/mkdocs-site/docs/endpoints/multitexts-uuid.md

 By default, all results of the multitext search will be returned on request.

-To restrict the results returned (e.g., for displaying purposes), the following URL query string may be used:
+To restrict the results returned (e.g., for displaying purposes), the following URL query strings may be used:

 If provided, the URL query string must have the following keys and values: